BruhZul/roc-and-iso-roc-tool/README.md

 For more information on how Regions of Interest, RRA, and iso-PM curves work, refer to the following paper:

 Luigi Lavazza, Sandro Morasca, Gabriele Rotoloni.
-Software Defect Prediction evaluation: New metrics based on the ROC curve.Information and Software Technology, 2025, (Waiting for publication)
+Software Defect Prediction evaluation: New metrics based on the ROC curve.Information and Software Technology, 2025, https://doi.org/10.1016/j.infsof.2025.107865

 If you use this tool for your research, please reference that paper.